Campus Improvement Plan

 Title I:

-Strategy 3: Professional development will be provided to teachers and staff on the student code of conduct, discipline management flow chart, ways to reduce off-task behaviors, ways to increase adult/student positive relationships, and effective management tools.
+Strategy 3: Student Code of Conduct and campus/district handbooks are reviewed with all staff for safe and effective school systems and routines.
+August professional development will be provided to teachers and staff on the student code of conduct, discipline management flow chart, ways to reduce off-task behaviors, ways to increase adult/ student positive relationships, and effective management tools.

 Staff Responsible for Monitoring: Counselors